-- ✓ What are the quantitative and qualitative benefits? - ✓ Will the project result in EPA or DHEC compliance? - ✓ Are there appropriate commitments to achieve the level of benefit proposed? - ✓ Will benefits be achieved in the timeframe provided? - ✓ Will the project have a system-wide impact? - ✓ Will the project have local or regional impacts? - ✓ Are benefits long-term or short-term? - ✓ Does the project build capacity to support economic activity? - ✓ Is there potential to create economic capacity?
+- ✓ What are the quantitative and qualitative benefits? - ✓ Will the project result in EPA or DHEC compliance? - ✓ Are there appropriate commitments to achieve the level of benefit proposed? - ✓ Will benefits be achieved in the timeframe provided? - ✓ Will the project have a system-wide impact? - ✓ Will the project have local or regional impacts? - ✓ Are benefits long-term or short-term? - ✓ Does the project build capacity to support economic activity? - ✓ Is there potential to create economic capacity? - ✓ Will the project enhance long-term viability or provide a regional solution?

 Qualified projects will be submitted to the Board for consideration along with priority recommendations for funding.
 The Board, in its sole discretion, will determine the appropriate program source of funding for each qualified project selected.
-The Board may give additional consideration to qualified projects that will ensure a more equitable geographical distribution of funds or to applicants that did not receive a SCIIP grant or have not previously received an RIA grant.
+The Board may give additional consideration to qualified projects that will ensure a more equitable geographical distribution of funds or to applicants that did not receive a

+SCIIP grant or have not previously received an RIA grant.
 The Board reserves the right to limit the number of grants that benefit one entity or service area if funding is limited.
 All funding decisions are made by the Board.
 The Board will be provided information on all applications received and may approve, modify or decline funding on any or all applications.